Allessandro Liberati

-Allessandro Liberati (1847–1927) was a noted cornet player and virtuoso.
+Allessandro Liberati (1847–1927) was a cornet player and virtuoso.
 Active mainly in the late 19th century and the early 20th century, he was also known for being a respectable bandleader for (among others) his World Renowned Liberati Band, as well as for the composition of Felice, and the Kansas City Star March.
 He died in 1927.

 Early life

 Allessandro studied and practiced cornet at an early age.
 It is very likely that the first lessons Liberati received were from his father Carlo and mother Felicetta, both of whom were considered to be very talented musically.
 His father was skilled on the bugle and the keyed trumpet.
 When he was fourteen, Allessandro made his public debut on the cornet, an aria from Il trovatore.
 He enlisted in the Papal Body Guard in the Vatican in 1864, and he played with the First Cacciatori Band of Rome for two years, and in 1866, he performed on the bugle in Garibaldi's army.
 He enlisted in the French Foreign Legion in 1871 and was captured as a prisoner of war in the Franco-Prussian War.